 To help prevent or reduce a dog’s allergies, take the same basic measures that you would take for yourself.
 Clean the dog’s bedding about once a week and vacuum frequently.

 A dog’s fur can act as a carrier for particles, such as dust and pollen, that causes allergic reactions.
-For their own sake, as well as yours, give them a bath about once a week.
+For their own sake, as well as yours, give them a bath about every other week.

 Hypoallergenic Dog Breeds?
 The Best (and Worst) Dogs for Allergies